jadessechan/Sentiment-Analysis/README.md

 This program uses Naive Bayes and Laplace smoothing to predict movie review sentiments based on the [imdb dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)

-*If the jupyter notebook (main.ipynb) is not rendering, visit this [link](https://nbviewer.jupyter.org/github/jadessechan/Sentiment-Analysis/blob/master/main.ipynb) OR visit [main.py](https://github.com/jadessechan/Sentiment-Analysis/blob/master/main.py) in this repo*
+*If the jupyter notebook (main.ipynb) is not rendering, visit [this link](https://nbviewer.jupyter.org/github/jadessechan/Sentiment-Analysis/blob/master/main.ipynb) OR visit [main.py](https://github.com/jadessechan/Sentiment-Analysis/blob/master/main.py) in this repo*

 ## Getting started
 1. clone or download this repository
 ```sh
 git clone https://github.com/jadessechan/Sentiment-Analysis.git
 ```
-2. open main.ipynb
+2. open main.ipynb or main.py
-3. run all the code cells to see the final prediction of a movie review
+3. run the code to see the final prediction for a movie review

 ## Demo
 In real world scenarios, class imbalances are very common but for the purposes of this project I chose a balanced data set: